voxpupuli/puppet-misp/README.md

 * `enrichment_hover_timeout` = 5,

 #### ApacheShibbAuth
-* `shib_default_org` = '1',
-* `egroup_role_match` = {},
+* `shib_default_org` - Default organisation for user creation when using Shibboleth authentication plugin.
+By default set to 1.
+* `egroup_role_match` - Group to role mapping used for authorization when using Shibboleth authentication plugin.
+Empty by default ({}).

 ### Services

 * `webservername` = The name of the service of the web server on top of which MISP is running.
 By default httpd.
 * `redis_server` = If the redis database will be installed locally or not, meaning that the redis server will be installed.
 By default true.

-The *email* variable specifies the email address that will be used for as sender for the notifications, the *contact* email address is the one that will be shown in the displayed messages.